IS2AI/construction-sites-detection/README.md

 # Construction-sites-detection project
-This repo contains code and dataset for training and testing ml model which implements instance segmentation of construction sites
+This repo contains code and dataset for training and testing ml model which implements instance segmentation of construction sites.
+Dataset will be availbale at our HuugingFace account after paper publication.

 # Architectures: